 Real Estate Investment: Three Key Considerations for Foreign Investors

-Real estate investment in places like Florida and California has rebounded with a vengeance.
-One of the main reasons is the influx of foreign capital.
+Real estate investment in Florida is on the rise, due in some part to the influx of foreign capital.

 Reasons for the rise in foreign investment include:

-- The US dollar continues to be weak against the Euro and other foreign currencies
+- The US dollar continues to be weak against foreign currencies

 - The US economy has recovered from economic crisis

-- Property values are still low, compared to prices before the crash, and the market is sharply on the rise.
+- Property values are stable and on the rise.

-- Other world economies, most notably European countries, are now in crisis
+- Other world economies are still in crisis

 - The Chinese economy is transitioning, and many fear a political swing to the right